GameFoundry/bsf/Documentation/GitHub/features.md

 ## Editor
 * __Asset management__
-  * Simple drag and drop import
+  * Simple drag and drop import for many popular formats
-  * Automatic reimport of externally modified assets
+  * Automatic reimport of externally modified assets (e.g. modify a shader, see changes in editor right away)
-  * Asset modifications immediately reflected in-game
+  * Asset modifications immediately reflected in-game (resource hot-swap)
   * Version control friendly format
 * __Powerful object inspector__
-  * Automatic GUI for script objects
-  * Exposes properties for artists/designers
+  * Exposes script object properties for artists/designers
-  * Customizable per-type
+  * Automatically generated GUI for custom classes
+  * Customize visible elements via attributes or create GUI manually
 * __Level creation__
   * Simple drag and drop interface
-  * Traditional set of tools
+  * Traditional set of tools (Move/Scale/Rotate/Select, etc.)
-  * Custom 2D and 3D tool support
+  * Interface for creating custom 2D and 3D tools
 * __Prefab system__
-  * Pre-built templates for level design
+  * Save parts or entire levels as prefabs so they may be re-used later
+  * Separate larger levels into smaller prefabs for easier loading
+  * Reduce conflicts when multiple people are working on the same level
+  * Customize individual prefab instances without breaking the prefab link
-  * Easy to create and maintain complex levels
+  * Supports nesting and complex hierarchies to ensure maintaining complex levels is easy
-  * Hierarchical prefabs and instance specialization
 * __Play in editor__
-  * Compile in editor
+  * Compile all scripts within editor
-  * Immediately test changes
+  * Scripts and data transparently reloaded after compilation so changes may be tested immediately
-  * Pause and frame-step
+  * Pause and frame-step to better test and debug your game
   * Analyze and modify scene while playing
 * __Fully extensible__
-  * Easy to extend using scripting
-  * Comprehensive extension scripting API
+  * Specialized scripting API only for editor extensions
+  * Easy to use without needing to know about engine internals
-  * Extend almost anything
+  * Extend almost anything.
+Create:
-	* Editor windows
+	* Custom editor windows
-	* Object inspectors
+	* Custom object inspectors
-	* 2D/3D tools
+	* Custom 2D/3D tools
-	* Automate common tasks
+	* Code for automating common tasks
 * __Game publishing__
+  * Build a game ready for distribution from within editor
-  * One click build process
+  * One click build process, just choose a platform and go
-  * Automatically detect required resources
+  * Automatically detects required resources
-  * Automatically package and output an executable
+  * Automatically packages and outputs an executable
 * __Customizable frontend__
   * Dockable layout and floating windows
-  * Custom skin & localization support
+  * Custom GUI skin & localization support

 ## Core
 * __Quality design__
-  * Built using C++14 and modern design principles
+  * Modern code using C++14
   * Clean layered design
   * Fully documented
   * Modular & plugin based